 A section of this historic highway has been preserved, with portions still available to automobiles along US Highway 30, and other portions open to bikers and hikers.
 The western drivable section, which runs from Troutdale to Multnomah Falls, is a fabulous Oregon attraction and should not be missed.
 You'll want to stop often along the way to check out scenic viewpoints, hike to and around grand waterfalls, and take in the beauty of the Columbia River Gorge.

 02 of 10

-Located in southern Oregon, Crater Lake is a wonder both for its beauty and for its natural history.
+Located in southern Oregon, Crater Lake is a wonder both for its beauty and its natural history.
 The lake fills a volcanic caldera, formed when Mount Mazama erupted over 7,500 years ago.
-Visitors marvel at Crater Lake's amazing clarity and brilliant blue color.
-A scenic drive circles the rim of the caldera, with dramatic overlooks, picnic sites, visitor centers, and other attractions along the way.
+Visitors marvel at Crater Lake's amazing clarity and brilliant blue color, and a scenic drive circles the rim of the caldera with dramatic overlooks, picnic sites, visitor centers, and other attractions along the way.
 Hiking trails or a boat tour are other popular ways to enjoy the beauty of Crater Lake National Park.

 03 of 10